-At Nextgengolf, we get a lot of questions from 18-34 year old golfers about the best options for getting a golf handicap.
-Although we do not offer handicaps and we do not use or require handicaps in any of our summer tournaments, below are a couple options you may want to consider if you are looking to start tracking your scores and keeping handicap.
-Each option has its own pros and cons, and the best fit varies depending on the golfer and expected use.
+At Nextgengolf, we get a lot of questions from golfers about the best options for getting a golf handicap.
+Although we do not offer handicaps and we do not use or require handicaps in any of our tournaments, below are a couple options you may want to consider if you are looking to start tracking your scores and keeping handicap.
+Each option for how to get a golf handicap has its own pros and cons, and the best fit varies depending on the golfer and expected use.

-Traditionally handicapping is completed at your local golf course and administered by the local State Golf Association in your area.
+Traditionally, handicapping is completed at your local golf course and administered by the State Golf Association in your area.
 GHIN is a company affiliated with the USGA who handles handicapping nationally through State Golf Associations.

 - CONS-If you get a handicap at your local golf course, the cost ranges from $25-$60 depending how much your club wants to charge.
-Online functionality can often be poor and slow.
-Online and mobile access varies depending on the State Association and golf course affiliation.
+Online functionality has improved, but could be better.
 Lack of data tracking and analytics beyond just putting in your scores and keeping a handicap.

 To get an official GHIN handicap, you can visit your local club directly or use the this resource which shows you where to get a handicap in each state.